syncfusion-content/flutter-docs/Flutter/slider/track.md

 documentation: ug
 ---

-# Track features in slider
+# Track features in Flutter slider

 This section helps to learn about how to customize the track in the slider.